SensorNet-UFAL/DTN-Model4EnvApplications/README.md

 	3.1) Note: Whenever you change some source file from the /src folder, you need to recompile the simulator via the command above in order to update the changes.

-	4) Go to the folder /Simulations/other-simulations/valueReporting-untouched and test the sample simulations with the command:

-		Castalia -c General

 --------------------------------------------------------------------------------------------------------------------------------------------------------